Ardumower/Sunray/README.md

 ./service.sh
 ```

-## How to update installed code and re-compile 'Sunray for SmartMow / owlPlatform / Alfred'
+## How to update installed code and re-compile 'Sunray for SMARTMOW-DIY / owlPlatform / Alfred'
 ```
 ## update repository ##
 cd ~/Sunray